kubevela/kubevela/docs/en/platform-engineers/component.md

-# Workload Definition
+# Component Definition

-In the following tutorial, you will learn about definition objects with OpenFaaS workload type.
+In the following tutorial, you will learn about define your own Component Definition to extend KubeVela.

+Before continue, make sure you have learned the basic concept of [Definition Objects](definition-and-templates.md) in KubeVela.

+There're

 ## Step 1: Create Workload Definition